jindrichmynarz/dissertation/parts/statistical_relational_learning.md

 Relational data appears in many contexts, including relational databases, ground predicates in first order logic, or RDF.

 Using relational datasets is nevertheless challenging, since many of them are incomplete or noisy and contain uncertain or false statements.
-Fortunately, SRL is robust to inconsistencies, noise, or adversarial input, since it utilizes non-deterministic dependencies in data.
+Fortunately, SRL is relatively robust to inconsistencies, noise, or adversarial input, since it utilizes non-deterministic dependencies in data.
-Yet it is worth noting that even though SRL copes well with faulty data, systemic biases in the data will manifest in biased results produced by this method.
+Yet it is worth noting that even though SRL usually copes well with faulty data, systemic biases in the data will manifest in biased results produced by this method.

 <!-- #### Statistical relational learning for linked open data -->